Making your own beard oil recipe isn’t rocket science, nor is it exactly the easiest thing to do.

 Ok, this can be a bit daunting at first.

-What carrier oils do you want to use for your beard oil.
-I mean these are a TON to choose from.
+What carrier oils do you want to use for your beard oil?
+I mean there are a TON to choose from.

-You see Jojoba is the closest to your natural skin oil that you can get.
+You see Jojoba is the closest to the natural skin oil that you can get.

 Even if you have naturally a bit more oily skin, Jojoba should not give you more acne or have any adverse effects.